vipink1203/github-mcp-bridge/README.md

 - `/path/to/your/venv/python` with the full path to the Python executable in your virtual environment
 - `/path/to/github-mcp-bridge/main.py` with the full path to the main.py file
 - `your_github_token` with your GitHub Personal Access Token
-- `your_enterprise_name` with your GitHub Enterprise name
+- `your-enterprise-name` with your GitHub Enterprise name

 After editing the settings file, restart Claude Desktop for the changes to take effect.

 #### Testing the Integration

 You can test the integration by asking Claude:
-"Can you list the GitHub Enterprise users using the github-ent MCP tool?"
+"Can you list our GitHub Enterprise license usage using the github-ent MCP tool?"

 ### SSE Configuration